quantinsights/calculus_based_probability/README.md

 # Calculus-based probability

-This repository are set of notes on elementary probability.
+This repository are a set of notes on elementary probability.